otrv4/otrv4/otrv4.md

 ## Offline Conversation Initialization

 To begin an offline conversation, a Prekey message is published to an untrusted server.
-This action is considered to be the start of the non-interactive DAKE.
+This action is considered as the start of the non-interactive DAKE.
 A Prekey message is retrieved by the party attempting to send a message to the Prekey's publisher.
 This participant, then, replies with a Non-Interactive-Auth message (created with the prekey).
 This action is considered to complete the